 This effigy is surmounted on a two-tier granite black pedestal, which in turn, is set on a two-tier granite base.
 The monument is set in brick pavers.
 Bronze plaques are affixed to each face.

-The Memorial is part of a nearby precinct including the avenues of trees in Alexandra Avenue and Prescott Terrace, at the base of which are brass discs commemorating the 89 men named on this memorial.
+The Memorial is part of an adjacent precinct including the avenues of trees in Alexandra Avenue and Prescott Terrace, at the base of which are brass discs commemorating the 87 men named on this memorial.

 A similar memorial exists in Broken Hill, NSW entitled "The Bomber" also by C Web Gilbert.
 See the link to this ubiquitous sculptor's works which include the now lost original 2nd Division Memorial at Mont St Quentin, France.